How to Test Banking Apps on Real iOS & Android Devices?

 2. User Interface Testing

 It’s also known as visual testing, where testers can see real-time UI changes to identify and fix bugs and enhance the end user’s experience.
-Just sign up with a free account in BrowserStack Percy, upload the application and start testing.
+Just sign up for a free account on BrowserStack Percy, upload the application and start testing.

 3. Mix of Manual & Automation Testing

-When testers are testing banking apps, it requires the intervention of both manual and automated testing.
-Manual testing requires the end user’s experience to check some functions manually, but many tasks are automated.
+When testing banking apps, both manual and automated testing are required.
+Manual testing involves evaluating the end-user experience and verifying certain functions manually, while many tasks are automated.

 For automated testing, QA testers can use BrowserStack App Automate to test the application’s functions in a few clicks.
-You mobile app testing team can:
+Using BrowserStack, your mobile app testing team can:

 • Integrate with BrowserStack using Appium, Espresso, XCUITest and EarlGrey.